dberos/authlite.js/README.md

 # authlite.js
-Simple authentication system for [Next.js](https://nextjs.org/).
+Lite authentication system for [Next.js](https://nextjs.org/).
-`authlite.js` is designed to simplify the authentication process fitting personal project needs, but can be used by anyone.
-Currently maintained for **Next.js v15**.
+**authlite.js** is designed to simplify the authentication process fitting personal project needs, but can be used by anyone.
+Currently maintained for `Next.js v15`.
 ## Usage

 ### 1. Create ```.env``` with ```JWT_SECRET="..."```